History of ESPN in Timeline

 May 14, 2019: ESPN and Caesars Entertainment Deal

-On May 14, 2019, ESPN announced a deal with casino operator Caesars Entertainment to establish an ESPN-branded studio at The LINQ Hotel & Casino in Las Vegas to produce betting-themed content.
+On May 14, 2019, ESPN announced a deal with Caesars Entertainment to establish an ESPN-branded studio at The LINQ Hotel & Casino in Las Vegas to produce betting-themed content.

-On June 1, 2019, WatchESPN was discontinued with the service's full merger into the ESPN app.
+On June 1, 2019, WatchESPN was discontinued, with its full merger into the ESPN app.

-On August 22, 2019, the ACC Network, a subscription television network focusing on Atlantic Coast Conference sporting events, launched as a joint venture between ESPN Inc. and the ACC.
+On August 22, 2019, the ACC Network, a subscription television network covering the Atlantic Coast Conference sporting events, launched as a joint venture of ESPN Inc. and the ACC.

-On October 8, 2019, Deadspin reported that ESPN employees received an internal memo instructing them to avoid political discussions regarding China and Hong Kong following a tweet by Houston Rockets general manager Daryl Morey.
+On October 8, 2019, Deadspin reported that ESPN sent an internal memo to employees instructing them to avoid political discussions about China and Hong Kong following a tweet by Houston Rockets GM Daryl Morey.

-In 2019, Ultimate Fighting Championship signed a five-year contract with ESPN to air events on ESPN and ESPN+.
+In 2019, Ultimate Fighting Championship signed a five-year contract with ESPN to broadcast events on ESPN and ESPN+.

-March 2021: ESPN and ABC Agreed to NHL Contract
+March 2021: ESPN and ABC Agree to Televise NHL Games

-In March 2021, ESPN and ABC agreed on a seven-year contract to televise NHL games, with some airing on ESPN+ and Hulu.
+In March 2021, ESPN and ABC agreed on a seven-year contract to televise NHL games, including some on ESPN+ and Hulu, and four Stanley Cup Finals.

-In 2021, Walt Disney CEO Bob Chapek indicated that the company would increase its presence in online sports betting, including in partnership with third parties, due to the impact of COVID-19.
+In 2021, Walt Disney CEO Bob Chapek indicated that the company would increase its presence in online sports betting, including in partnership with third parties, to offset the impact of COVID-19.

 On December 31, 2021, ESPN Classic, a subscription television network, was discontinued.

-August 8, 2023: ESPN and Penn Entertainment Deal
+August 8, 2023: ESPN and Penn Entertainment Announce Deal

-On August 8, 2023, ESPN and Penn Entertainment announced a deal to brand Penn's sportsbooks with ESPN branding and rebrand Barstool Sportsbook as ESPN Bet.
+On August 8, 2023, ESPN and Penn Entertainment announced a deal to brand Penn's sportsbooks with ESPN branding.
+Barstool Sportsbook will be rebranded as ESPN Bet in fall 2023.

-In November 2023, ESPN entered the sports betting scene with plans to launch their sportsbook app "ESPN Bet" on November 14 in partnership with Penn Entertainment.
+In November 2023, ESPN began its move into sports betting with plans to launch their sportsbook app "ESPN Bet" on November 14 in partnership with Penn Entertainment.

 As of December 2023, ESPN is available to approximately 70 million pay television households in the United States.